 Part 1 (Introduction) provides essential background material.
 In the first chapter, we discuss how businesses are organized, the role of the financial manager, and the financial markets in which the manager operates.
-We explain how shareholders want managers to take actions that increase the value of their investment, and we introduce the concept of the opportunity cost of capital and the trade-off that the firm needs to make when assessing investment proposals.
+We explain how shareholders with many disparate goals might all agree that they want managers to take actions that increase the value of their investment, and we introduce the concept of the opportunity cost of capital and the trade-off that the firm needs to make when assessing investment proposals.
 We also describe some of the mechanisms that help to align the interests of managers and shareholders.
 Of course, the task of increasing shareholder value does not justify corrupt and unscrupulous behavior.
 We, therefore, discuss some of the ethical issues that confront managers.